 Freedom and Van-Action design, test, manufacture and distribute lowered-floor minivans to accommodate wheelchairs.
-Their line of production has a capacity of 80 vans per month.
+They convert about 450 vans per year.
 The line includes stages starting with disassembling the interior and mechanical components of the van, cutting open the floor, welding a new floor in place, painting, rewiring the electricity, reassembling the mechanical components and interior of the van and performing road tests.